From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Locking classical information in quantum states

 \section{Locking classical information in quantum states}

 \paragraph{Outline of the section} We apply the results on metric uncertainty relations of the previous section to obtain locking schemes.
 After an introductory section on locking classical correlations (Section \ref{sec:locking-background}), we show how to obtain a locking scheme using a metric uncertainty relation in Section \ref{sec:locking-ur}.
-Using the constructions of the previous section, this leads to locking schemes presented in Corollary \ref{cor:existence-locking} and \ref{cor:existence-locking}.
+Using the constructions of the previous section, this leads to locking schemes presented in Corollaries \ref{cor:existence-locking} and \ref{cor:explicit-locking}.
+In Section \ref{sec:hiding-fingerprint}, we show how to construct quantum hiding fingerprints by locking a classical fingerprint.
 In Section \ref{sec:string-commitment}, we observe that these locking schemes can be used to construct efficient string commitment protocols.
 Section \ref{sec:ent-formation} discusses the link to locking entanglement of formation.